tef/arson/SPEC.md

 - `@base64 "...=="`, a base64 encoded bytestring
 - `@set`, `@dict`, `@complex`, `@bytestring`

-Types outside of the basic rson types (int, float, string, object, list) are optional parts of RSON, but every parser MUST be able to parse a file containing tagged literals.
+Types outside of the basic arson types (int, float, string, object, list) are optional parts of RSON, but every parser MUST be able to parse a file containing tagged literals.

 # ARSON vs JSON: